 An experienced fraud and misrepresentation lawyer knows that few things can be as devastating to a business as an undermined transaction or contractual relationship.
 If a company or individual has cheated you out of funds or services that were rightfully yours, an experienced fraud and misrepresentation lawyer to help you recover the maximum compensation possible.

 Mithoff Law’s trial-ready approach has helped us pursue billions lost to fraud and misrepresentation.
 With decades of commercial litigation experience across a number of industries, the fraud and misrepresentation attorneys at Mithoff Law possess the knowledge and trial-tested strategies necessary to help you protect your business obtain justice in complex fraud cases.

-If you believe your business has been damaged by fraud or misrepresentation, you need a fraud and misrepresentation lawyer, and fast: Call Mithoff Law today at 713-654-1122 or request a consultation online to get your case off to the right start.
+If you believe your business has been damaged by fraud or misrepresentation, you need a fraud and misrepresentation lawyer, and fast: Call Mithoff Law today at 713-654-1122 to get your case off to the right start.

 “Mithoff has been one of Houston’s most respected attorneys for decades, handling such high-profile cases as the aftermath of the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, Enron-related litigation on behalf of J.P, Morgan Chase and highly publicized bus and plant explosions.”